srirachy/pokemon_adoption/README.md

-# Number Guess React Project
+# Employee Directory React Project

 ## Description
 This project has the following requirements:
-- Build out a simple wireframe using [wireframe.cc](https://wireframe.cc/LklOyr) or a similar tool
+- Build out a simple wireframe using [wireframe.cc](https://wireframe.cc/tUFdgq) or a similar tool
-- Create a GitHub repository for the game and do regular add/commits for multiple 'save points'
+- Create a project board using [Trello](https://trello.com/) to track tasks, priorities, deadlines, and for visibility into what each partner is working on
-- Assure that the game has multiple components and use props to pass data from parent components into child components
+- App should have multiple components.
+Use props to pass data from parent components into child components to allow customization of the child components
-- Use state (the `useState()` hook) when needed to store data within a component
-- Practice writing component rendering logic both within the JSX AND within component methods that then call within the JSX
-- Assure that the game incorporates click events or other event types
-- Use conditional rendering to show and hide at least one component or section within the app
-- Use ES6 syntax as a challenge whenever possible: arrow functions, destructuring, the spread operator, object property value shorthand, template literals, etc
-- Personalize the game!
-Use styles, images, sounds, and custom text to build something to be proud of
-- Make the game safe-for-work
+- App should start with an array of data either contained in an in-project `.json` file, or should request data from an external API on initial render.
+This data should be saved in state
+- App should allow the user to add a new item by completing and submitting an HTML form
+- Form should include at least one less traditional form field type: select menu, radio buttons, checkboxes, date input, etc
+- Use controlled form elements so that as soon as the values stored in the form fields change, the corresponding state value is updated.
+The project should handle all form logic by hand and should not use React form libraries
+- The form's `submit` button should be disabled until the user has completed all of the required fields
+- App should use a table (or similar structure) to render the data in the app in an understandable fashion
+- App should have a search field that filters the data displayed to match the search term
+- App should allow sorting of the data on at least one field, both ascending and descending
+- Make code DRY (Don't Repeat Yourself) as possible

 This project utilizes SASS, JS, and React to run.